Credit Cards Travel Credit Cards

 If you’re a frequent traveler on American Airlines, the Barclaycard AAdvantage Aviator Red World Elite Mastercard may be a great choice for you.
 Not only will you earn extra bonus miles when you shop with American Airlines, but you’ll also get a 25% savings in the form of a statement credit on all inflight purchases of food and beverages on American Airlines-operated flights.

-While the card has a $99 annual fee, it also comes with some generous features that make it worth your while if you travel often.
-Other perks and benefits of the card include:
+While the card has a $99 annual fee, it is much more manageable than other travel cards on the market.
+Top perks and benefits of the card include:

 • Free checked bag on American Airlines flights